Psychiatry and Behavioral Medicine

 Partnership Access Line (PAL)

 The Partnership Access Line (PAL) is a telephone-based child mental health consultation system for primary care providers.
-PAL serves the states of Washington and Wyoming.
+PAL serves the states of Alaska, Washington and Wyoming.
 PAL is staffed by child and adolescent psychiatrists affiliated with the University of Washington School of Medicine and Seattle Children’s Hospital to deliver its consultation services.
 In addition, PAL has a master’s-level social worker who can assist with finding mental health resources for patients with any type of insurance (state, private or no insurance).

-PAL is available to primary care doctors, nurse practitioners and physician assistants throughout the states of Washington and Wyoming.
+PAL is available to primary care doctors, nurse practitioners and physician assistants throughout the states of Alaska, Washington and Wyoming.

 PAL provides rapid consultation responses during business hours for any type of mental health issue that arises with any child.